-This is why you will find most or all of those 5 items listed as ingredients in practically all processed foods that are manufactured in this country.
+This is why you'll find most or all of those 5 items listed as ingredients in practically all processed foods that are manufactured in this country.
 Since these are all subsidized crops, this is the main reason why a product like "Trix" breakfast cereal will be cheaper to purchase than a bundle of carrots.
 The carrot did not have to go through 26 stages of industrial processing in a large factory, or get marketed on television, or go through design meetings to decide how to implant the seductive subliminal imagery on the box.
 The carrot had to be grown and then pulled out of the ground, maybe washed, and sent to market.
 But carrots are not a subsidized crop, so their price is not kept artificially low.
 And if you want organic carrots that are not sprayed with expensive toxic pesticides and growth stimulants, well that will cost you a lot extra too.

-Speaking of the listed ingredients in these products, just for a laugh let's take a look at Trix.
+Speaking of the listed ingredients in these products, just for a laugh let's take a look at what's in Trix.
 Before we even start, think about the name of this breakfast cereal for children.
 "Trix".
 Note the spelling and indeed how the crazed white rabbit looks as if it's casting a spell on the floating balls of toxins.
-Or is the poor rabbit so addicted it has become desperate for its Fix of Trix.
+Or is the poor rabbit so addicted it has become desperate for its Fix of Trix?
 Think the rabbit might do better with the carrots.
-Also, the term trick or trix has another connotation right?
+Also, the term trick or trix has another connotation, right?
 A rather adult themed meaning, if you get my meaning.
 That's odd for a kid's cereal.
 Some might say it's just an innocent play on the fact that kids love tricks.

+Ingredients: Whole Grain Corn.
+Sugar, Corn Meal, Corn Syrup, Canola and/or Rice Bran Oil, Salt, Trisodium Phosphate, Red 40, Yellow 6, Blue 1 and Other Color Added, Natural and Artificial Flavor, Citric Acid, Malic Acid.
+BHT Added to Preserve Freshness.
+Vitamins and Minerals: Calcium Carbonate, Tricalcium Phosphate, Zinc and Iron (mineral nutrients), Vitamin C (sodium ascorbate), A B Vitamin (niacinamide), Vitamin B6 (pyridoxine hydrochloride), Vitamin

 Uh huh.

-Ingredients: Whole Grain Corn,

-Sugar, Corn Meal, Corn Syrup,

-Canola and/or Rice Bran Oil, Salt,

-Trisodium Phosphate, Red 40,

-Yellow 6, Blue 1 and Other Color

-Added, Natural and Artificial

-Flavor, Citric Acid, Malic Acid.
-BHT

-Added to Preserve Freshness.

-Vitamins and Minerals: Calcium

-Carbonate, Tricalcium Phosphate,

-Zinc and Iron (mineral nutrients),

-Vitamin C (sodium ascorbate),

-A B Vitamin (niacinamide), Vitamin

-Be (pyndoxine hydrochloride), Vitamin

 Healthy children nor adults like being tricked.
 Or poisoned for that matter.
-Look at the top ingredients listed: Corn x 3, canola and rice.
-Plus sugar (another topic for another day), not to mention all those artificial colors and preservatives that are literally toxic to human health.
+Look at the top ingredients listed (above right): Corn x 3, canola and rice.
+Plus sugar (another topic for another day), not to mention all those artificial colors and preservatives that are toxic to human health.
+Also, the only reason to "fortify" it with synthetic vitamins is if it has been completely depleted of any nutrients.